 The Verde Canyon Railroad offers different onboard experiences to choose from.
 The First-Class travel coach has fewer people, spacious living-room-style seating, and big, panoramic windows.
 Complimentary champagne and full-service cash bars are available too.

 Coach travel has traditional Pullman-style seats that are characteristic of regular train travel through the years.
 Snack bars are available for purchasing snacks onboard the train.
 The open-air cars add to the overall experience of the train ride.
 Verde Canyon Railroad train conductors share their knowledge of the canyon’s history, geology, and wildlife highlights with all passengers.

 The trains caboose can accommodate up to 6 people and comes equipped with oversized chairs, large windows, cupola seating, and private outdoor viewing platforms.
 A personal valet is also available for bar and food service.
 The Caboose is an expensive option but is a good choice for celebrating a special occasion.

 John Bell Museum

-Before you head home stop by the John Bell Museum adjacent to the train depot.
+Before you head home, stop by the John Bell Museum adjacent to the train depot.
 The museum houses artifacts, pictures, and memorabilia from the early days of Clarkdale and the Verde Canyon Railway.
-If you want a memento from your train trip there is the Whistle Stop @ Milepost 38 gift shop.
+Suppose you want a memento from your train trip, the Whistle Stop @ Milepost 38 gift shop.
 The gift shop features a selection of souvenirs and railroad branded clothing for every member of your group.

 Getting to Verde Canyon Railway

 The railroad depot is located at 300 N Broadway, Clarkdale, Arizona.
-For up to date information Verde Canyon Railroad tickets and train schedules visit the train’s website.
+For up-to-date information on Verde Canyon Railroad tickets and train, schedules visit the train’s website.
 Travel time from Phoenix is just under two hours.
 Travel time from Flagstaff is just over one hour.